 In short, you have two design tasks to complete: tl-render and tl-design.

-; TrafficLight TrafficLight -> Image ; render the c colored bulb of the traffic light, ; when on is the current state (define (bulb on c) (if (light=? on c) (circle RAD "solid" c) (circle RAD "outline" c)))
+; TrafficLight TrafficLight -> Image ; renders the c colored bulb of the traffic light, ; if on is the current state (define (bulb on c) (if (light=? on c) (circle RAD "solid" c) (circle RAD "outline" c)))

 Sample Problem: Design a world program that simulates the working of a door with an automatic door closer.
 If this kind of door is locked, you can unlock it with a key.
 An unlocked door is closed but someone pushing at the door opens it.
 Once the person has passed through the door and lets go, the automatic door takes over and closes the door again.
 When a door is closed, it can be locked again.